luisestrellar/esp32-sram-puf-authentication/QUICK_START.md

 │ → Generate PUF challenges                               │
 │ → Download measurements                                 │
 │ → Run analysis scripts                                  │
-│ → Starts in: publish/                                   │
 └─────────────────────────────────────────────────────────┘
 ```

 **All commands show full paths from repository root!**

-**Tips:**
-- Use terminal tabs or splits for easy switching
-- Commands always start with `cd publish/...` so you know where you are
-- Can't find `publish/`?
-You're probably in the wrong directory!

 ---